yuurichan/Racing-Game-Dynamic-GestRec/README.md

   - Rebuilt both Keras and TFLite to implement the SteeringWheel class update.
   - Added a TFLite app version for smaller monitors.

-## ~~TO DO LIST FOR UPCOMING VERSION 2.0~~ VERSION 2.0 IS RELEASED
+## ~~TO DO LIST FOR UPCOMING VERSION 2.0~~ VERSION ~~2.0~~ 2.1.1 IS RELEASED
 - ~~UDP Socket support + Controller support for https://github.com/Ghostexvan/FinalProject.~~
 - ~~Build separate Executable file (.exe) for ease of use.~~
-- If no problem occurs, v2.0 will be the final version for this app as a whole.
+- ~~If no problem occurs, v2.0 will be the final version for this app as a whole.~~
+- We have gotten to v2.1.1 with a couple of bug fixes here and there.
+This should be final (I hope I don't jinx it).

 # References
 - [Hand and Pose Landmark Visualization Codebase](https://github.com/Kazuhito00/mediapipe-python-sample/blob/main/sample_holistic.py)